zaucker/agrammon/Advent2020/shitty-program.md

 ### [Agrammon::OutputFormatter::Excel](../lib/Agrammon/OutputFormatter/Excel.pm6)

-With this module we create Excel exports of the simulation results and the user inputs, using [`Spreadsheet::XLSX`](https://github.com/jnthn/spreadsheet-xlsx).
+Here we create Excel exports of the simulation results and the user inputs, using [`Spreadsheet::XLSX`](https://github.com/jnthn/spreadsheet-xlsx).
 This module allows to read and write [XLSX](https://docs.microsoft.com/en-us/openspecs/office_standards/ms-xlsx/) files from Raku.
 The current functionality is by no means complete, but implements what was needed for AGRAMMON.
 Please feel free to provide pull requests or funds for the implementation of additional features.
 ```
     # get data to be shown
     my %data = collect-data();